Poughkeepsie station: History

 The building has remained largely intact since then, despite declines in passenger rail use and the demise of the New York Central.
 It has since transitioned, under the auspices of the Metropolitan Transportation Authority, from being a station for primarily intercity rail to the commuter services of Metro-North.
 It was added to the National Register of Historic Places in 1976.
 Until April 4, 2009, the southbound Lake Shore Limited (Train 48) stopped at the station, as well as at Hudson, and stations.
 On November 8, 2010, Lake Shore Limited service to the station was restored in both directions, and later at Rhinecliff, but not at Hudson.

 A massive restoration in the late 20th century included the reconstruction of the overpass from the station to Main Street and a large parking garage to serve commuters (many of whom come from points north and west).
 Since the 1990s, there have been rumors and plans to expand the Hudson Line north to Rhinecliff (or even further to Rensselaer).
 Local property owners have objected to the given plans to build stations in Hyde Park and Staatsburg though those who do commute via Poughkeepsie are in favor of the plan.

 The Berkshire Flyer began running on July 8, 2022, providing direct service to on summer weekends.

-On October 20, 2025, New York Governor Kathy Hochul announced plans to extend Metro-North service to Albany–Rensselaer starting in spring 2026.
-The service will compromise of one daily round-trip between Grand Central Terminal and Albany–Rensselaer.